Blazeblight/Origins-Datapacks/README.md

-# Origins-Datapacks
-A list of all datapacks I made for the Origins Mod.
 # Origins Datapacks for 1.16.5

 These are datapacks designed for the Origins Mod.
 Check the releases for the downloadable zip files of the datapacks.